AdrianMetlenko/Weather-Forecast-App/README.md

 All data is sourced form the [weatherapi.com](www.weatherapi.com) API.

 The App assumes a home location of Sydney, Australia.
-Therefore, metric attributes are used.
+Therefore, Metric attributes are used (as opposed to Imperial).

 All development & testing has been with Google Chrome Browser.